albrecht-lindner/3d_scanner/README.md

 # 3d_scanner
 This project proposes a 3d scanner under $40.
 The scanner uses a smartphone and a line laser module to create colored point clouds.

 The left  image shows the scanning setup mounted on a tripod and the right image shows the corresponding video frame captured by the smartphone.
-The horizontal disparity shift of the laser line in the frame is related to the septh of the scene points.
+The horizontal disparity shift of the laser line in the frame is related to the depth of the scene points.
 <table style="width:100%">
     <tr>
       <th>setup</th>